 The Teamtalk server supports video chat if your link to the server is of high quality.

 Beyond that, we have various webcams on the network.
-Most require an RTSP viewer to view them (either VLC or Mplayer for Windows).
+Most require an RTSP viewer to view them (VLC, Mplayer or iSpy for Windows).

 On the Ham network here: